-This is the view of Charl Van der Walt, Chief Ethical Hacker at SecureData, which was recently acquired by the Orange Group.
+This is the view of Charl Van der Walt, Chief Security Strategy Officer at SecureData, which was recently acquired by the Orange Group.
 A lot of theories have been put forward as to why cybersecurity isn’t keeping the criminals out – from needing smarter people and better technologies to improved intelligence and stricter regulation, but instead, Van der Walt sees it as a continuous treadmill that organizations need to start taking control of.
 This means introducing detective capabilities.

 The endless race against cybercriminals

 “In Africa, where I’m from, the lioness wakes up and thinks she needs to hunt down the gazelle for food; the gazelle wakes up and thinks she needs to outrun the lion.
 This analogy is like what is happening in cyberspace.
 In cybersecurity, we wake up and we’re forever running – there is a new attack, a new vulnerability to patch, a new regulation that requires compliance,” says Van der Walt.
 KPIs are built around having to run.